devicetree-org/lopper/README-architecture.txt

 The LopperSDT class is an abstraction around the loaded system device tree, and is the primary target of lopper operations.
-This class is responsible for the setup of the FDT (using dtc, cpp, etc, to compile it to a dtb), loading operations and assists, running operations, writing the default output and cleaning up any temporary files.
+This class is responsible for the setup of the FDT (using dtc, pcpp (or cpp), etc, to compile it to a dtb), loading operations and assists, running operations, writing the default output and cleaning up any temporary files.